filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

     ->viteTheme('resources/css/filament/admin/theme.css') // [tl! add]
 ```

-Our panel now knows we are using a custom theme and what our theme path is.
+Our panel now knows we are using a custom theme and where in the filesystem to find it.

 #### Running the build process

 ![Build Process](/images/content/articles/diogogpinto-filament-themes-full-guide/npm-run-build.webp)

-At last, we shall run the build process with the terminal in our project's root directory:
+At last, we shall run the build process with the terminal in our Laravel project's root directory:

 ```bash
 npm run build